1Password/scim-examples/beta/azure-container-apps/ReadMe.md

    - Find the `scimsession` file that you saved to your computer and choose it.
    - Make a note of the upload destination, then click Complete.

+6. Deploy the SCIM bridge.

+  > **Note**
+  >
+  > If you prefer to deploy the containers using a `.yaml` template file, go to this section: [Azure CLI Template File Deployment steps](#azure-template-file-deployment-steps), othersise follow the AZ ContainerApps commands below.

-6. Create the base Container App and Secret for your Base64-encoded `scimsession` credentials, _(using the bash or PowerShell syntax for the commands)_:
+Create the base Container App and Secret for your Base64-encoded `scimsession` credentials, _(using the bash or PowerShell syntax for the commands)_:
     - Using bash
     ```bash
     az containerapp create -n $ContainerAppName -g $ResourceGroup \